<Note: This page includes Horror, Thriller, and Psychodrama>

 w/ Alex Rebar, Michael Alldredge, Burr DeBenning, Myron Healey, Ann Sweeny, Edwin Max, Dorothy Love, Janus Blythe, Jonathan Demme

 Astronauts exploring the rings of Saturn are exposed to a radioactive light.
-All are killed but one (Rebar) and he returns to earth stricken with a disease that transforms him into a putrid, oozing monster who craves human flesh.
+All are killed but one (Alex Rebar) and he returns to earth stricken with a disease that transforms him into a putrid, oozing monster who craves human flesh.
 The only words of admiration ever written about this film refer to special effects by Rick Baker (American Werewolf in London, Hellboy).
 Rebar drips goop incessantly, losing eyeball, ear, arm—the final meltdown is a must-see.
 Producers may have insisted on a serious tone but Sachs’ original comedy-horror intentions are frequently evident.
 Victim #1 is a nurse who runs screaming down a really long hallway in hilarious slow-mo.
 You can watch the clip on YouTube under the title “The Incredible Running Nurse.”
 In the most overtly comic scene, the monster kills a bantering elderly couple (Max, Love) out to steal lemons from a roadside grove.
-Look for Demme in a bit part.
-Melting Man played in theaters and drive-ins, aired on TV where I first saw it as a kid, was later re-mastered for Orion Video, and is now a Blu-ray with the tagline “The first new horror creature!”
+Look for Jonathan Demme in a bit part.
+Melting Man played in theaters and drive-ins, was released as a novelization in 1978, later aired on TV where I first saw it as a kid, was re-mastered for Orion Video, and is now a Blu-ray with the tagline “The first new horror creature!”
 Sachs made this memorable stinker between his two documentaries on aliens, Secrets of the Gods (1976) and The Force Beyond (1978).

 Invasion of the Blood Farmers (1972) dir.
 Ed Adlum